You’ve got three years to make the most of everything West Yorkshire has to offer – here’s where to start.

 This eight-floor behemoth is a tribute to all things science and technology.
 Get stuck into an entire room loaded with retro video games, see animation in action and get a snapshot of the history of photography.
 West Yorkshire’s biggest IMAX cinema is here too.
 Entry to the museum is totally free, including their adult-only late evenings, so you can expand your horizons (or play with the lasers) for next to nothing.
 Bargain!

 National Science and Media Museum, Pictureville, Bradford, West Yorkshire, BD1 1NQ.
-You can get the X6 bus.
-Get your free First Bus day pass…
+Take the Bradford line.

 If you’ve been living in Leeds without realising there’s a veritable gaming sensation on the city’s outskirts, then it’s probably time to reconsider your life choices.
 Arcade Club is a Nintendo nirvana, a Sega sanctuary and a PlayStation paradise.
 Venture out on the bus and within half an hour you’ll be rewarded with three whole floors filled with, wait for it, over 200 games!